 ACertificate Registrar Office@ means the office of Owner Trustee at which at any particular time it may receive and exchange Certificates as described herein, which office at the Closing Date is located at Rodney Square North, 1100 North Market Street, Wilmington, Delaware 19890-0001.

+ACertificate Yield@ with respect to a Series Certificate, means LIBOR plus the Certificate Margin.

+ACIBC@ means Canadian Imperial Bank of Commerce.

-AClosing Date@ means November , 2000.
+AClosing Date@ means November 15 17, 2000.